 The political ideology of roving rebel bands has emerged in the Red Army because the proportion of vagabond elements is large and because there are great masses of vagabonds in China, especially in the southern provinces.
 This ideology manifests itself as follows: (1) Some people want to increase our political influence only by means of roving guerrilla actions, but are unwilling to increase it by undertaking the arduous task of building up base areas and establishing the people's political power.
 (2) In expanding the Red Army, some people follow the line of "hiring men and buying horses" and "recruiting deserters and accepting mutineers,"11 rather than the line of expanding the local Red Guards and the local troops and thus developing the main forces of the Red Army.
 (3) Some people lack the patience to carry on arduous struggles together with the masses and only want to go to the big cities to eat and drink to their hearts' content.
 All these manifestations of the ideology of roving rebels seriously hamper the Red Army in performing its proper tasks; consequently its eradication is an important objective in the ideological struggle within the Red Army Party organization.
-It must be understood that the ways of roving rebels of the Huang Chao12 or
+It must be understood that the ways of roving rebels of the Huang Chao or

-^{11.} These two Chinese idioms refer to the methods which some rebels in Chinese history adopted to expand their forces.
+These two Chinese idioms refer to the methods which some rebels in Chinese history adopted to expand their forces.
 In the application of these methods, attention was paid to numbers rather than to quality, and people of all sorts were indiscriminately recruited to swell the ranks.

-^{12.} Huang Chao was the leader of the peasant revolts towards the end of the Tang Dynasty.
+Huang Chao was the leader of the peasant revolts towards the end of the Tang Dynasty.
 In A.D.
-875, starting from his home district Caozhou (now Heze County in Shandong), Huang led armed peasants in victorious battles against the imperial forces and styled himself the "Heaven-Storming General."
-In the course of a decade he swept over most of the provinces in the Yellow, Yangtse, Huai and Pearl river valleys, reaching as far as Guangxi.
+875, starting from his home district Caozhou (now Heze County in Shandong), Huang led armed peasants in victorious battles against the imperial forces and styled himself the "Heaven-Storming"

-Li Zhuang13 type are not permissible under present-day conditions.
+Li Zhuang type are not permissible under present-day conditions.